racslabs/racs-client/README.md

 racs_client_close(client);
 ```

-For the full list of supported commands, refer to the documentation in [RACS](https://github.com/racslabs/racs) for the commands.
+For the full list of supported commands, refer to the documentation in [RACS](https://github.com/racslabs/racs).

 ### Streaming